femboyfin/dbdideas/survivor_perks.md

   - Slight buff to info making it easier to buddy up with the obsession prior to their injury, making it easier to coordinate activating the haste portion of the perk.
 - Add the "linger" effect from Teamwork: Power of Two
   - Quality of life change to make it a bit more forgiving when looping with friends.
-- No longer deactivates if you yourself are the Obsession.
+- No longer deactivates if you yourself are the Obsession
   - Minor buff that simply makes it so being turned into the obsession by another perk doesn't have the potential to complete nullify your already mid-tier perk.